 I’m thrilled to be a part of Dr. Annesa Flentje’s Sexual and Gender Minority Health Equity Lab at UCSF.
 I’m working on two ancillary studies for The (amazing) PRIDE Study.
 One explores the relationship between state policies and victimization and discrimination among sexual and gender minority individuals.
 The other is qualitative in nature and looks into resilience in those same groups.
-I'm also writing/presenting "Teaching the DSM-5: Countering stigmatizing language with sexual and gender minority-inclusive pedagogy" as a lead author at APA 2020 in Washington, DC (or wherever it happens!)
+I'm also writing/presenting "Teaching the DSM-5: Countering stigmatizing language with sexual and gender minority-inclusive pedagogy" as a lead author at APA 2020 in Washington, DC (aka on zoom)

 I’m also grateful to be a research assistant with Dr. Richard Sprott’s CARAS project where I’m working on the Kink Identity and Sexuality Study, a project that specifically investigates kink identity and identity development, through in-depth, qualitative research.
 I'm a co-author of "A queer boundary: How sex and BDSM interact for people who identify as kinky" (in press) and a lead author and presenter of " Kink and sex through the lens of queer theory: Findings from the Kink Identity and Sexuality Study" (Positive Sexuality Convention 2020, Burbank, CA).
 We even got a Student Research Award for that presentation.
 Hooray.